 Notification of disbursement

-In general, there are two types of notifications a school must provide: (1) a general notification to parent Direct PLUS borrowers and all students receiving FSA funds, and (2) a notice when FSA loan funds or TEACH Grant funds are credited to a student’s account.
+In general, there are two types of notifications a school must provide: (1) a general notification to parent Direct PLUS borrowers and all students receiving FSA funds, and (2) a notice when Direct Loan funds or TEACH Grant funds are credited to a student’s account.

 - Notices references